 - Replace Symbol - Replace instances of the highlighted symbol, with an other symbol.

 - Update Symbols - Update the symbols in the current document by loading symbols from a style file, or a VectorStyler file.
-Symbols are updated by finding symbols with the same name in the file.
+Symbols are updated by finding symbols with the same name in the selected file.

 - Import Symbols - Import symbols from a file, into a new symbol folder.

 - Merge Symbols - Merge symbols of a file with the current set of symbols.
-The symbols are merged by replacing symbols with the same name, and append the symbols with a name not present in the current list.
+The symbols are merged by replacing symbols with the same name, and appending the symbols with a name not present in the current list.